As You Sow

 Hard Bargain Farm Environmental Center

-Make sure you click on their link for the "Potomac River Watershed Cleanup."
+Make sure you click on this link for the "Potomac River Watershed Cleanup."
 The results of their annual cleanups are posted on their website, with photos.
-Since 1989, more than 60,000 volunteers have teamed with 375 partner organizations to tug over 3 million tons of trash from the watershed’s streams, rivers and bays.
-Last year's haul of over 250 tons included more than 15 tons of recyclables, 21,597 plastic bags, 1,844 tires, 14,802 cigarette butts, 3 canoes and 2 couches!
+Since 1989, more than 60,000 volunteers have teamed with 375 partner organizations to remove over 3 million tons of trash from the watershed’s streams, rivers and bays.
+A cleanup a few years ago yielded over 312 tons which included more than 15 tons of recyclables, 21,597 plastic bags, 1,844 tires, 14,802 cigarette butts, 3 canoes and 2 couches!

 Humane Society of Moab Valley